paths-erc/paths-erc/index.md

+---
-# PAThs ERC Advanced project
+title: PAThs ERC Advanced project
+category: gen
+permalink: /
+---

 PAThs - Tracking Papyrus and Parchment Paths: An Archaeological Atlas of Coptic Literature.
 Literary Texts in their Geographical Context: Production, Copying, Usage, Dissemination and Storage

 **PAThs** is an **ERC granted project (Advanced Grant 2015)**, aimed to provide an in-depth diachronic understanding and effective representation of the geography of Coptic literary production and in particular of the corpus of literary writings, almost exclusively of religious contents, produced in Egypt between the 3rd and the 11th centuries in the Coptic language.